Feelbad Situations

 In my gangster game, I had a die that causes other players to lose an amount of health.
 One face of this die was just the "1" — one damage.
 This roll felt terrible.
 I decided to turn the "1" roll into "Shakedown".
 This meant that each opponent could give you a dollar, and if they didn't, then they'd lose one health.
 This was still a poor roll, but people were usually pleased to gain a dollar or two, and they didn't feel like they just rolled the worst option.

 If you have unique player powers, or other effects that change the game, they should be positive.
-Prohibiting or penalising things is almost always disliked by players, even if it's fair.
+Prohibiting or penalising things is almost always disliked by players.
 Even making them neutral effects that simply change how things work, is often annoying for players.

 In my gangster game, each player has a criminal "profile" dealt to them at the start of the game.
 These change the rules somewhat, for that player, for that game.
 Junkie had to spend his money to buy health, every turn, and Loner gained information instead of gang members.
 These characters were thematic and fair, but they were annoying to play.
 Almost all profiles are now positive, giving an extra ability.